-An AI system that falls into one of the categories in AI Act Annex III, is considered to be a high-risk AI system, unless exception provided in paragraph 3 Article 6 apply.
-Based on paragraph 2 Article 43 AIA, for high-risk AI systems referred to in points 2 to 9 of Annex III, providers shall follow the conformity assessment procedure based on internal control as referred to in annex VI AIA, which does not provide for the involvement of a notified body.
+An AI system that is classified as high-risk based on Article 6(2) AIA, and falls into one of the areas listed in Annex III points 2 to 9, in accordance with paragraph 2 Article 43 (2) AIA, shall follow the conformity assessment procedure set in Annex VI AIA.
+This is the procedure based on internal control which does not provide for the involvement of a notified body.

+An AI system that is classified as a high-risk based on Article 6(2) AIA, and falls into area listed in Annex III point 1, in accordance with Article 43(1) AIA, shall follow one of the conformity assessment procedures provided in this article.

-For example, if an AI system used for healthcare, such as an emergency triage system, qualifies as a medical device under MDR, then conformity assessment procedure following AI Act Art.
+For example, if an AI system used for healthcare, such as an emergency triage system, qualifies as a medical device under MDR, then conformity assessment procedure following AIA Art.
 6 (1) is applicable.
 AI systems that qualify as high-risk AI systems under Article 6(1) AIA must comply with both MDR or IVDR and the AIA.

-However, if an AI system qualifies solely as a biometric categorisation system under Annex III Section 1 (b) AIA, then this system must comply only with the requirements and obligations of the AIA and undergo a conformity assessment procedure in accordance with Article 43 AIA.
+However, if an AI system qualifies solely as a biometric categorisation system under Annex III Section 1 (b) AIA, then this system must comply only with the requirements and obligations of the AIA and undergo a conformity assessment procedure in accordance with Article 43 (1) AIA.

-What is the process for demonstrating conformity to both the AI Act and MDR/IVDR?
+What is the process for demonstrating conformity to both the AIA and MDR/IVDR?

 Following Article 16(f) and Article 43(3) AIA, manufacturers of high-risk MDAI undergoes the relevant conformity assessment procedure based on the device's risk classification as described in Article 52 MDR or Article 48 IVDR.
 Most MDAI are classified as Class IIa (MDR), B (IVDR), or above, meaning that they require a notified body to conduct a quality management system audit, technical documentation review, and inspections to ensure compliance with all regulatory requirements.

-According to Article 43(3) AIA, the control of conformity against the general requirements set out in Article 8 to 15 AIA and specific provisions related to the assessment of quality management system and technical documentation covered in Annex VII point 4.3, 4.4, 4.5, and the fifth paragraph of point 4.6 AIA are part of this conformity assessment procedure.

-What is the process for demonstrating conformity to both the AI Act and MDR/IVDR?

-The MDR/IVDR mandates specific conformity assessment procedures based on the device's risk classification (MDR Article 52, IVDR Article 48).
-Most MDAI are classified as Class IIa (MDR), B (IVDR), or above, meaning that they require a notified body to conduct a quality management system audit, technical documentation review, and inspections to ensure compliance with all regulatory requirements.
-Under the AIA, related AI systems would be considered high-risk if the AI system is a medical device or a safety component of the medical device (sees Q1 and Q2) .
-Following AIA Article 16(f), manufacturers/providers of such high-risk AI systems shall ensure that the high-risk AI system undergoes a relevant conformity assessment procedure, specifically following AIA Article 43(3).

-AIA Article 43(3) requires the conformity assessment to include control of conformity against AIA Chapter III, Section 2.
-AIA Article 43(3) also sets out specific provisions related to the assessment of quality management system and technical documentation covered in AIA Annex VII point 4.3, 4.4, 4.5, and the fifth paragraph of point 4.6 for high-risk AI Systems must be assessed or taken into consideration as part of the conformity assessment procedure for high-risk AI systems covered by MDR and IVDR.
+According to Article 43(3) AIA, high-risk MDAI the requirements set in Articles 8 to 15 AIA and specific provisions related to the assessment of quality management system and technical documentation covered in Annex VII point 4.3, 4.4, 4.5, and the fifth paragraph of point 4.6 AIA must be assessed or taken into consideration as part of the conformity assessment procedure under MDR and IVDR.

 Substantial Modification/significant change